drhlxiao/pystixsim/README.md

-# STIX imager software simulator - pystixsim
+# STIX imaging system simulator - pystixsim

 The Spectrometer Telescope for Imaging X-rays (STIX) on Solar Orbiter is a hard X-ray imaging spectrometer covering the energy range from 4 to 150 keV.
 STIX observes hard X-ray bremsstrahlung emissions from solar flares and therefore provides diagnostics of the hottest ('10 MK) flare plasma while quantifying the location, spectrum, and energy content of flare-accelerated nonthermal electrons.

-pystixsim is a simulator written in Python for the STIX imager that can simulate observed count patterns  for sources of different shapes.
+pystixsim is a simulator written in Python for the STIX imager that can simulate observed count patterns  for sources of different source shapes.
 In the simulator, each grid window is represented by a set of polygons.
 When simulating a point source at a particular location, the polygons are projected onto the detector plane, allowing for the determination of the illuminated area on each pixel using boolean operations with the projected polygons.